C/2023 A3 (Tsuchinshan-ATLAS): Will It Be The Next Great Comet?

 The name of the comet contains data about where and when the comet was first seen:

-- The letter C indicates a non-periodic comet (i.e., it passes through the Solar System only once, or it may take more than 200 years to orbit the Sun);
+- The letter C indicates a non-periodic comet – comets of this type originate from the Oort cloud and may pass through the Solar System only once or take from 200 to thousands of years to orbit the Sun;

 - 2023 A3 means the comet was discovered in 2023, in the first half of January (this corresponds to the letter A in the IAU comet naming system), and was the third such object discovered in the same period;